storm-software/storm-stack/packages/eslint-plugin-storm-stack/docs/rules/authenticity-token.md

 # Disallow usage of CSRF tokens in JavaScript (`storm-stack/authenticity-token`)

-💼 This rule is enabled in the 🔐 `internal` config.
+💼 This rule is enabled in the 🔐 `recommended` config.

 <!-- end auto-generated rule header -->